Owls

 Welcome to the Owls

-Staffing: Monday and Tuesday and Thursday and Friday mornings - Mrs Wildman.
+I will teach Owls on Monday and Tuesday all day and Thursday and Friday mornings.
 Miss Gingell will teach Owls on a Wednesday.
 Other, subject specialist staff will teach the class as follows on Thursday and Friday afternoon:

 Mrs. Leach will teach Geography,